tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 ## AEAD Ciphers

-For ciphers utilizing the modern authenticated encryption with additional data the following modification is made to the additional data calculation.
+For ciphers utilizing authenticated encryption with additional data the following modification is made to the additional data calculation.

 ~~~